...

 Pyrophosphate Copper (Mildly Alkaline)

-This solution is most important in the applications where you need ductility and throwing power.
+This solution is most important in applications where you need ductility and throwing power.
 Pyrophosphate copper is mildly alkaline and is free from any toxic materials.
 Moreover, it is also less corrosive.
-Generally, acidic solutions come with the ability to damage the base material. strong alkaline solutions have their own problems and are quite hard to control.
+Generally, acidic solutions come with the ability to damage the base material. strong alkaline solutions have their problems and are quite hard to control.
 However, this mildly alkaline method allows you to maximize the benefits of non-corrosiveness without compromising on the current density and overall control.

-The most important application of electroplating copper through this solution is printed-circuit-boards.
+The most important application of electroplating copper through this solution is printed-circuit boards.
 It’s also used in other applications like general plating and electroforming.
 The process is also suitable for materials like plastics, which generally don’t conduct electricity and are hence unsuitable for electroplating.

 However, pyrophosphate is a pollutant and the law of many regions dictates the need for processing before discarding it.
 Thereby increasing the costs and other resources for the process.